awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-storage-cli.md

    + Replace *prefix* with your Amazon S3 prefix\.
    + Replace *aws\-account\-id* with your AWS account ID\.
    + Replace *role\-name* with the name of the Amazon S3 access role that allows AWS IoT SiteWise to send data to Amazon S3\.
+   + Replace *retention\-in\-days* with a whole number than is greater than or equal to 30 days\.
+**Note**
+AWS IoT SiteWise will delete any data in the hot tier that's older than the retention period\.
+If you don't set a retention period, your data is stored indefinitely\.

    ```
    {